Last updated on 2026-01-30

 Graduates of the Personal Support Worker program can pursue various career opportunities in Canada, including:

-• Personal Support Worker: Provide essential support and care to individuals in various settings, ensuring their comfort and well-being.
+- Personal Support Worker: Provide assistance to individuals with daily living activities, ensuring their comfort and safety.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.